 The following form is a secondary method for employees to opt-out or opt back in for having personal contact information shared with WINs, in case you do not have access to ESS.

-These Frequently Asked Questions regarding the Colorado Partnership for Quality Jobs & Services Act and a message from the State Personnel Director have been translated into the following languages:
+These Frequently Asked Questions regarding the Colorado Partnership for Quality Jobs & Services Act have been translated into the following languages: